 IFRS 16 specifically excludes service concessions under IFRIC 12 from its scope.
 Therefore, PFI contracts and similar arrangements which are service concessions are not considered in this briefing.

 However, the FReM refers entities to the requirements of IAS 17 and IFRIC 4 for accounting and disclosure requirements in relation to PFI schemes.
-Therefore HM Treasury is considering whether the replacement of these references to IFRS 16 would have any unintended consequences for PFI contracts.
+The ED proposes that these references will be replaced with references to IFRS 16.